Installation

 may also be lz4_legacy

-compression; currently, if you directly flash the boot.img provided by KernelSU, the phone may not be able to boot; as an alternative, and you can manually patch the boot.img to achieve this.
+compression; currently, if you directly flash the boot.img provided by KernelSU, the device may not be able to boot; as an alternative, and you can manually patch the boot.img to achieve this.

 It's always recommended to use magiskboot